LiuYuancheng/Py-Code-Obfuscator/README.md

 ![](doc/img/logo_mid.png)

-**Program Design Purpose**: The project main objective is to develop a multiplatform Python program obfuscation tool which can easily safeguard the source code for the people who want to protect their intellectual property rights or manage their sensitive software algorithm.
-This tool will seamlessly obfuscate and encode the sensitive source code into unreadable but Python-interpreter executable bytes data which can be mixed executed with normal python code.
+**Program Design Purpose**: The project main objective is to develop a multiplatform Python program obfuscation tool which can easily safeguard the source code for the people who wants to protect their intellectual property rights or manage their software  sensitive algorithm.
+This tool will seamlessly obfuscate and encode the source code into unreadable but Python-interpreter executable bytes data which can be mixed executed with normal python program.
 Additionally, it will offer a decoder to revert obfuscated byte data back to its original source code.
 The program comprises three main components:

-- **Obfuscation Encoder** :  This component encrypts the Python source code, whether it's an entire file or a specific section, rendering it unreadable as byte data, then embed an execution header o create the executable but unreadable python program/section.
+- **Obfuscation Encoder** :  This component encrypts the Python source code, whether it's an entire file or a specific section, rendering it unreadable as bytes data, then embed an execution header to create the executable but unreadable python program/section.
-- **Obfuscation Decoder** : The decoder is designed to reverse the encoding process, this decoder transforms obfuscated byte data back into its original Python code, ensuring ease of readability and accessibility.
+- **Obfuscation Decoder** : The decoder is designed to reverse the encoding process, this decoder transforms obfuscated bytes data back into its original Python code, ensuring ease of readability and accessibility.
 - **Service Web Interface** : Provide a user-friendly web interface for the user to easily encoding and decoding of Python programs.

-The usage example of the program obfuscation tool is shown below, the user can use encoder to obfuscate the online code `print("hello world")` to unreadable code bytes, then use the decoder to covert it back:
+The usage example of the program obfuscation tool is shown below, the user can use encoder to obfuscate the one line code `print("hello world")` to unreadable code bytes, then use the decoder to covert it back:

 ![](doc/img/usageExample.png)

-We also provide the Python-API for user to integrated the encoding and real-rime decoding & execution function into their program.
+We also provide the Python-API for user to integrated the encoding and real-time decoding & execution function into their program.
 Video to show the detail usage : [link](https://youtu.be/2vG-mqkGg_4?si=keG-J5XppWxbxhtY)

 ```
 # Created:     2024/03/21